 Providing postsecondary education opportunities for adults is key to both the institutions in the VSC System and to meeting the workforce needs of the state's employers.
 Adult CTE programs offered through the 17 Technical Centers in the state, the four regional AEL providers, CCV, and VTC are all potential (and necessary) contributors to the delivery of programs designed to meet the needs of this audience.
 These diverse entities currently operate in a completely uncoordinated fashion with different oversight bodies, funding mechanisms, and operating procedures.
 While there is some collaboration among these entities, that collaboration is a function of individual initiatives and happenstance more than design.
 Sorting out all of the issues associated with creating a more coherent plan for organizing and utilizing the capacities of these various entities involved is outside the charge of the Select Committee.
 However, this is a task that is badly in need of attention.
-In recognition of this need the Committee recommends that a study be undertaken to determine the best approach to integrating the services delivered by these providers and to articulate the roles to be played by VSC institutions.
-Such a study was included in Act 80 passed during the 2019 legislative session but was set aside in order to prioritize resources on responding to the pandemic.
-When it is taken up again, the study should expressly define the appropriate roles and responsibilities that the VSC System should bear in providing Adult CTE and AEL services, as well as the funding support required to do so effectively.
+In recognition of this need the Committee recommends that a study be undertaken to determine the best approach to integrating the services delivered by these providers and to articulate the roles to be played

-30 Florida and Texas use these data as part of their performance-funding models.
-Other states create consumer information tools to help prospective students consider institutions and programs; several states are partnering with the U.S. Census Bureau to report on employment outcomes of graduates, including out-of-state employment (see https://lehd.ces.census.gov/data/pseo explorer.html?type=earnings&compare=postgrad&specificity=2&state=08&institution=00137000°reelevel=05&gradcohort=0000-3&filter=50&program=52,45).
+39 Florida and Texas use these data as part of their performance-funding models.
+Other states create consumer information tools to help prospective students consider institutions and programs; several states are partnering with the U.S. Census Bureau to report on employment outcomes of graduates, including out-of-state employment (see https://lehd.ces.census.gov/data/pseo_explorer.html?type=earnings&compare=postgrad&specificity=2&state=08&institution=00137000°reelevel=05&gradcohort=0000-3&filter=50&program=52,45).
 These data can also be informative to curriculum development and alignment to workforce needs.